Auctions

 "There are some concerns with the big field, how well she'll take the bit, the start, and how in tune she'll be with the rider," said Alankar's trainer, Takashi Saito.
 "But she has a lot of talent and I have my hopes up."

 Margot Love Me, a Real Steel filly out of the War Front mare Can't Buy Me Love, got started late but won right out of the box Oct.
-11 at Kyoto, opening eyes by going 1,400 (about 7 furlongs) meters in 1:20.2.
+11 at Kyoto Racecourse, opening eyes by going 1,400 (about 7 furlongs) meters in 1:20.2.
 She won again in the Shiragiku Sho Nov.
 30 over the same course at 1,600 meters.

-Looking for clues beyond the obvious:
+Looking for clues beyond the obvious

-Star Anise finished second in the Chukyo Nisai (G3) in her third start Aug.
+Star Anise finished second in the Chukyo Nisai Stakes (G3) in her third start Aug.
 31. She has plenty of speed in her bloodlines.
-Her sire, Drefong, was a legendary sprinter for trainer Bob Baffert with a 2016 Breeders' Cup Sprint (G1) victory to his credit and her dam, Epice Arome, defeated the legendary sprinter Lord Kanaloa in the 2012 Centaur Stakes (G2).
+Her sire, Drefong, was a champion sprinter for trainer Bob Baffert with a 2016 Breeders' Cup Sprint (G1) victory to his credit and her dam, Epice Arome, defeated the legendary sprinter Lord Kanaloa in the 2012 Centaur Stakes (G2).

-Lasting Snow finished second, then won, at Sapporo in August and won again in the Rindo Sho on yielding ground at Kyoto in October.
+Lasting Snow finished second, then won, at Sapporo Racecourse in August and won again in the Rindo Sho on yielding ground at Kyoto in October.

 The Hanshin race is followed by the Dec.
 21 Asahi Hai Futurity (G1) and the Dec.
 27 Hopeful Stakes (G1) at Nakayama Racecourse.
 Both are open to both colts and fillies.